bgveenstra/express-intro/README.md

     ];
   ```

 1. To have this data be accessible, we'll need to set up a route to serve it.
 Add an `app.get` method for the path `/api/albums`.
-Inside the new route, use `res.json(albums)` to respond with a JSON object containing all the albums from our albums variable.
+Inside the new route, use `res.json(albums)` to respond with some JSON containing all the albums from our albums variable.

   > Restart your server, and you should see our albums when you use postman to request the `http://localhost:3000/api/albums` URL.
 You could also try using curl: `curl -X GET http://localhost:3000/api/albums` or just your browser.